alixinne/hyperion.rs/README.md

 ## Status

-This is still early work: the crate interface will probably change a lot, and no binary releases will be provided until the core functionality is implemented.
+This is still early work: the crate interface will probably change a lot and the configuration format might be updated in breaking ways.

 Not implemented yet: